OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 ### 2.2 Scope Defined: 4 layers of consent record specification

 The term 'minimum' in the MVCR refers to the least amount of data required to make an open, compliant, and explicit consent record  viable for a number of different contexts, defined by
-* A) the PI Controller (or grantor), self-asserted
+* A) the PI Controller, self-asserted
 * B) and/or Consent - defined by explicit reference to authoritative policy i.e. regulation,
 * C) and/or Explicit Sharing of PI to specified 3rd Party, and ref contract of sharing
 * D) and/or defined by technical scope, i.e. attribute level permissions - provided by protocols   UMA/Oauth - (or regulated technical function) - recording UMA scopes

 Explicit, is understood as an action by an individual to agree or assent to a privacy policy and terms.
 This specification and thus scope extends that action up and down stream.
-Up stream to the Grantor with the consent, and optionally down stream, through explicit reference to authoritative policy, and or technical scopes, for explicit sharing of personal data.
+Up stream to the Data Controller with the consent, and optionally down stream, through explicit reference to authoritative policy, and or technical scopes, for explicit sharing of personal data.

 A maximum form of explicit is possible combining all 4 layers defined in this scope  for consent and information sharing receipt, that is both compliant with explicit regulation, but conforms to explicit sharing and technical scope as described.